Basilica Cathedral of Arequipa

-The Basilica Cathedral of Arequipa ("Basílica Catedral", in Spanish) is located in the "Plaza de Armas" of the city of Arequipa, province of Arequipa, Peru.
+The Basilica Cathedral of Arequipa ("Basílica Catedral", in Spanish) it's located in the Main Square "Plaza de Armas" of the city of Arequipa, province of Arequipa, Peru.
 It is the most important Catholic church of the city and also of the larger Roman Catholic Archdiocese of Arequipa since it is the base of the archbishop and the metropolitan council.
 The cathedral is also considered one of Peru's most unusual and famous colonial cathedrals since the Spanish conquest.

-Timeline
+History

+Early construction

-August 15, 1540: This is the date in which the city was founded by Garcí Manuel de Carbajal.
+On August 15 1540, the city of Arequipa was founded by Garcí Manuel de Carbajal.
 The cathedral started construction on this very date.
 In the "Act of Foundation" of Arequipa, it can be read: "...in the name of its majesty Governor Francisco Pizarro, founded the beautiful village in the valley of Arequipa, in the Collasuyo section, above the river edge, in his name he put the cross, in the location signaled for the Church; He put the pike in the Plaza of the village, which he stated would do in the name of its majesty..."

-February 14, 1544: The representatives of the Council, Justice and Directorate of the city signed a contract with the architect Pedro Godínez, then regent of the city and commander of San Juan Bautista de Characato, and the carpenters Juan Rodríguez and Gregorio Álvarez to build the church.
+The representatives of the Council, Justice and Directorate of the city signed a contract with the architect Pedro Godínez in February of 1544, then regent of the city and commander of San Juan Bautista de Characato, and the carpenters Juan Rodríguez and Gregorio Álvarez to build the church.

-September 1544: Miguel Cornejo, the mayor of the city, assigned the building of the portal to the master Toribio de Alcaraz, who agreed to build it using white petrified volcanic lava (sillar).
+In September 1544, Miguel Cornejo, the mayor of the city, assigned the building of the portal to the master Toribio de Alcaraz, who agreed to build it using white volcanic ignimbrite (sillar).
 The church is built with two main sections.

-January 22, 1583: An earthquake reduced the church to rubble.
+The progress of construction of the church was destroyed after a major earthquake in 1583.

-1590: It is decided to rebuild again the main church, and this is assigned to Gaspar Báez, who is helped by several Spanish officials and many hundreds of "Mitayo" Indians.
+In 1590, it was decided to rebuild again the main church, and this is assigned to Gaspar Báez, who is helped by several Spanish officials and many hundreds of "Mitayo" Indians.
 The new design would have three sections, arcs and vaults of brick.

-February 1600: When construction was almost finished, the violent eruption of the Huaynaputina stratovolcano (also known as Quinistaquillas or Omate), together with several earthquakes and a rain of ash, destroyed part of the structure.
+When construction was almost finished in 1600, the violent eruption of the Huaynaputina stratovolcano (also known as Quinistaquillas or Omate), together with several earthquakes and a rain of ash, destroyed part of the structure.

-1604: Another earthquake completely destroyed what was remaining of the structure.

-1609: The Bula of Pope Paul V created the Arequipa Diocese, separating it from the one in Cuzco.
+In 1609, Bula of Pope Paul V created the Arequipa Diocese, separating it from the one in Cuzco.
 The Arequipan Catholics had become impoverished since the Volcano eruption, but decided to rebuild the cathedral.